biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/alpha_diversity_boxplot.png
    :align:   center

-To change the category, choose the category pull-down menu and choose the metadata category you would like to analyze:
+To change the category, choose the "Category" pull-down menu and choose the metadata category you would like to analyze:

 .. figure::  images/alpha_diversity_categories.png
    :align:   center